Vizelj: Glutin complex

 Glutin industrial complex is located in the Padinska Skela Industrial Zone, along the promenade on the Vizelj's bank.
 The state-owned factory was processing dead animals and animal waste, tanning leather and producing animal glue.
 Due to the bad conditions in the company, workers began to strike in 2005 and the processing of the waste completely stopped.
 In 2012, the government donated money to the company so that it could process the enlarging amount of the waste, but the strike was only radicalized in 2012 and 2013.
 The Gluten went bankrupt and was officially closed.

 During the inspections of the gradually ruining complex in February 2019 by the ecologists and reporters, over 300 tons of fossilized animal carcasses and bare bones were found.
 Additionally, mazut, the tanning fluids and various other unidentified chemicals are spilled over within the complex.
-There is also numerous hardened and crystalized waste, all left to the elements in the open.
+There is also numerous hardened and crystallized waste, all left to the elements in the open.
 The ground was soaked by the large amount of toxic waste, while the animal remains are scattered by the stray dogs, jackals and foxes.
 The area is full of fumes and "unbearable stench".

 The central collector pool for the waste waters from the PKB company is still operational within the complex.
-PKB's tank trucks poor the waste into the collector, from were it goes directly, unfiltered, into the Vizelj.
+PKB's tank trucks pour the waste into the collector, from where it goes directly, unfiltered, into the Vizelj.
 The Glutin has been described as an ecological bomb and the "Sword of Damocles of the Pančevački Rit".
 The proposed solutions by the ecologists include the incineration of the waste in the furnaces of the cement factory in Beočin.
 Problem is deepened by the fact that the owner of the lot on which the waste is located is unclear, even in the official cadastre books.
 Also, all government ministries and agencies claim that the problem is not under their jurisdiction.

 The complex covers an area of 330 are and is 500 m away from the urbanized area of Padinska Skela.
 It is used as the shooting range by the airsoft teams, while the bones are collected for the filming of musical and video clips, etc.

 Since none of the institutions accepted the responsibility for the problem, city administration in the end organized the removal of the waste which began in July 2019.
 It is being transported to the "Proteinka" factory in Sombor for treatment.
 Due to the distance (Sombor is 150 km away from Belgrade) and the specificities of the waste treatment, only one truck weekly will transport the bones, so it is planned for the process to lasts for several months.
 The transport was intensified and the bones were completely removed by the end of August 2019.